5 Examples of Fantastic Chatbot UI

 To choose the right provider, consider how you want your users to interact with your chatbot — how can you simplify the interface so customers don’t have to press a lot of buttons and repeat themselves to get what they need?

 Pumping your chatbot with data will also improve its ability to assist customers.
-Start with your company data (who you are, what you provide, what users can expect) and then group other interactions you’d expect your chatbot to have.
+Start with your company knowledge base (who you are, what you provide, common concerns and questions) and then group other interactions you’d expect your chatbot to have.

 There are also pre-made data sets you can incorporate into your chatbot to improve its natural language processing, or if you need a place to start data-wise.